-I am a neuroscientist & statistician, interested in the neuronal circuits in the retina and the early visual system.
-I work with Matthias Bethge and Thomas Euler at the University of Tübingen and Andreas Tolias at Baylor College of Medicine.
+I am a neuroscientist & statistician and use machine learning and data analytics to link cell types, circuits and computations in the retina and the primary visual cortex.
+I work in the lab of Matthias Bethge at the University of Tübingen, collaborating closely with Thomas Euler at the University of Tübingen and Andreas Tolias at Baylor College of Medicine.
 See my Research page for my current projects and interests.

 On September 2nd, I will give a talk at the workshop “Characterizing Natural Scenes: Retinal Coding and Statistical Theory” organized by Arno Onken and Jian Liu about our recent Nature Neuroscience paper “Population code in mouse V1 facilitates readout of natural scenes through increased sparseness”.
 I am looking forward to an exciting workshop program and interesting discussions!

 My grant application “Emergence of retinal ganglion cell response diversity from synaptic interactions in the inner retina – a combined approach of two-photon population imaging and computational modeling” together with Tom Baden has been funded by the DFG.
 We are excited to get started with the work!

 Two of our papers came out during the last few weeks.
 In “Population code in mouse V1 facilitates read-out of natural scenes through increased sparseness” (published in Nature Neuroscience), we show that higher order correlations in natural scenes lead to increased population sparseness, improving the representation of natural scenes in the population code.
 In “State dependence of noise correlations in macaque V1” (published in Neuron), we show that global activity fluctuations in neural activity lead to noise correlations during anesthesia, and that removing these global fluctuations recovers the awake correlation structure.